-Sample flow computations are presented in order to highlight the changes to the flowfield due to modifications of the nozzle geometries and emphasize the approach for controlling the jet plume and presumably reducing its noise.
-An extensive set of nozzle geometries, both primary and secondary, were considered and analyzed with RANS computations prior to the decision to fabricate the four beveled primary nozzles and two modified secondary nozzles.
-First, we demonstrate that it is possible to produce the same flow features observed for the primary beveled nozzles (with round secondary) through suitable tailoring of the secondary nozzle alone (with round primary).
-Figure 4 shows side-by-side comparisons of contours of streamwise velocity in the cross-sectional planes; six different axial stations are considered.
-The jet operating conditions are as follows in all the computational results shown below: NPRp=NPRs=1.8, Tp/Ta=2.37, Ts/Ta=1.0 and Mt=0.20.
-The velocity contours for the baseline (round + round) are on the left hand side and the modified nozzles on the right.
-In Figure 4, contours are presented for the baseline and bevel24+round.
-The axial distance is normalized by the diameter of the secondary jet (D2).
-The evolution and spreading of the jet with downstream distance, with progressively larger cross-sectional areas are evident.
-Whereas the jet shape is concentric for the baseline, the increasing distortion and stretching of the jet in the vertical plane produce an oval shape for the bevel24 primary nozzle.
-The deflection of the jet towards the short lip of the beveled nozzles (towards the top in the figure) is also obvious; the trends are similar to those seen in Figure 3.
+$NPR_p = NPR_s = 1.8, T_p/T_a = 2.37, T_s/T_a = 1.0, \text{ and } M_t = 0.20.$ The velocity contours for the baseline (round + round) are on the left-hand side and the modified nozzles on the right.
+In Fig. 4, contours are presented for the baseline and bevel24 + round.
+The axial distance is normalized by the diameter of the secondary jet (D_2) .
+The evolution and spreading of the jet with downstream distance, with progressively larger cross-sectional areas, are evident.
+Whereas the jet shape is concentric for the baseline, the increasing distortion and stretching of the jet in the vertical plane produce an oval shape for the bevel 24 primary nozzle.
+The deflection of the jet toward the short lip of the beveled nozzles (toward the top in the figure) is also obvious; the trends are similar to those seen in Fig. 3.
 Figure 5 shows a comparable flowfield obtained through the modification of the secondary nozzle alone.
-Note that the flow is deflected downward, but the gross features are similar to those seen in Figure 4.
+Note that the flow is deflected downward, but the gross features are similar to those seen in Fig. 4.
 For instance, the plume shape is oval, with stretching in the vertical plane and progressive distortion with increasing downstream distance.
-Let us pay closer attention to the contours in Figures 4 and 5 at x/D2=6: the contour shapes of different velocities and corresponding areas are similar.
+Closer attention to the contours in Figs. 4 and 5 at $x/D_2 = 6$ reveals that the contour shapes of different velocities and corresponding areas are similar.